RNA-FRETools/MASH-FRET/docs/output-files/dat-ebfret-traces.md

 # ebFRET trace files
 {: .no_toc }

-ebFRET trace files are ASCII files with the extension `_ebFRET.dat`.
+ebFRET trace files are ASCII files with the extension `.dat`.
 They are usually found in the main`/video_processing/intensities/traces_ebFRET` or main`/traces_processing/traces_ebFRET` analysis folder.

 ## Table of contents
 {: .no_toc .text-delta }